Updated: 3 days ago

 Is the CE mark on my board game applicable to other countries as well?

-Though the UK Brexited from Europe, still the two governments are in transition, and many of the rules that applied in Europe still apply to the UK.
+Though the UK is Brexiting (looks like it) from Europe, still the two governments are in transition, and many of the rules that applied in Europe still apply to the UK.
 As long as the UK government does not declare otherwise, the CE safety standards apply to the UK as well.

 As for the USA, CE does not apply and is not a sufficient proof for safety standards.
 In the USA, the federal government has established the CPSC (Consumer Product Safety Commission), and they have a separate set of standards under the ASTM F963 act.
-For more information, check our article about the ASTM.
+For more information, check our article about getting an ASTM test report.

 What does the CE standard tests include for board games?

-Overall, toys are all under the EN-71 category, however withing this category, there are various tests.
+Overall, toys are all under the EN-71 category, however, within this category, there are various tests.

 Physical and Mechanical Properties – making sure that the physical property of the game do not present any risk, such as sharp edges that can cut or small pieces that can cause asphyxiation.